• Skip to primary navigation

 • Preheat the oven to 350°F.

-• In an oven-safe pan with high sides, add 2 tablespoons of avocado oil.
+• In an oven-safe pan with high sides (I use a wide dutch oven pan), add 2 tablespoons of avocado oil.
 Heat on a medium flame until slightly sizzly.

-• Sprinkle both sides of the chicken thighs with 1 teaspoon salt.
+• Pat the chicken thighs dry with paper towel and sprinkle both sides of the with 1 teaspoon salt total.

 • Place half of the chicken thighs, skin side down, into the hot oil.
-Cook for 3-5 minutes or until the skin easily pulls away from the pan and is a golden yellow color.
+Cook for about 5 minutes or until the skin easily pulls away from the pan and is a golden yellow color.
 Turn the chicken over and cook for 1 minute.
 Transfer to a plate.

 • Repeat the chicken cooking process in Step 3 with the remaining 3 chicken thighs.
 Place chicken thighs onto the plate with the other pieces from before.